 What is Intramural Sports?
-Intramural Sports is an organized recreational sport league program.
+Intramural Sports is a student-led organized sport league program which plays on average once per week.
 Participants can join as a team or register as a Free Agent and be put on a team of other Free Agents with similar skill level and availability.
+All games are officiated by first-aid certified referees.
 When you play Intramural Sports, you’ll get the chance to try something new, make friends and play in a safe and fun environment.

 Who can play?